Ashutosh-Tiwari25/Technical-writing-portfolio/what-is-a-crypto-wallet.md

 # What is a crypto wallet

 ## Overview
-A crypto wallet is a tool that allow users to store, send and receive crypto currency securley
+A crypto wallet is a tool that allow users to store, send and receive crypto currency securely

 ##Types of Wallets